 If you don’t have a crockpot, don’t stress.
-A crockpot is not essential, you can make this meal in a stovetop pot, too!
+A crockpot is not essential, you can make this meal in a stovetop pot or instant pot, too!
 For a list of my essentials, read my blog post, Frugal Minimalist Kitchen Accessories!

 For dinner on the cheap, chicken pasta salad fits the bill!
 I prefer Italian-style chicken pasta salad with lots of fresh veggies (tomatoes, zucchini, squash and black olives are my top picks) coated in a zesty Italian dressing.

 For frugal summer meals, I serve the chicken pasta salad cold – but it can just as easily be served as a hot dinner.

 While ‘frugal chicken’ may seem like an anomaly these days (the prices for chicken are skyrocketing!), I make this dinner on a budget by purchasing chicken in bulk or buying a whole chicken (then cook it and freeze the meat for different meals throughout the week).

 #11 Beef Stew Heavy on Veggie Cheap Dinner Options